elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/015-duck-typing.md

 The nice thing about this patch is that nothing is lost by doing things this way.
 Often times, when moving from explicit class checking to behavior based checks, the only overhead is that debugging can be a bit more complicated since there is no easy way to verify that an object implementing `call()` actually does so in a sensible way.
 However, with adequate unit tests and decent documentation, this kind of fuzziness is rarely a big enough problem in practical applications to outweigh the benefits that come along with utilizing this technique.

-Aside from the superficial improvements that come from converting `Proc` calls to method calls, the general approach behind writing duck typed interfaces tends to increase the potential for further performance improvements.
+Aside from the superficial improvements that come from converting `Proc` calls to method calls, the general approach of writing duck typed interfaces tends to increase the potential for further performance improvements.
 When code is written to explicitly avoid assuming too much about how objects are implemented, it is easy to swap out objects that are more performant in edge cases, or implement aggressive caching where appropriate.
 While it may seem counterintuitive, the same dynamic nature that makes Ruby slow at the implementation level makes a wide range of algorithmic improvements possible.
 We unfortunately won't be exploring this topic today, but it would be a good topic for a future issue.

 > **NOTE:** This article has also been published on the Ruby Best Practices blog.
 There [may be additional commentary](http://blog.rubybestpractices.com/posts/gregory/047-issue-15-duck-typing-2.html#disqus_thread)